mrcavalcanti/mosaicoo/docs/sources/auth/auth-proxy.md

     - **RewriteRule .\* - [E=PROXY_USER:%{LA-U:REMOTE_USER}, NS]**: This line is a little bit of magic.
 What it does, is for every request use the rewriteEngines look-ahead (LA-U) feature to determine what the REMOTE_USER variable would be set to after processing the request.
 Then assign the result to the variable PROXY_USER.
 This is necessary as the REMOTE_USER variable is not available to the RequestHeader function.

-    - **RequestHeader set X-WEBAUTH-USER “%{PROXY_USER}e”**: With the authenticated username now stored in the PROXY_USER variable, we create a new HTTP request header that will be sent to our backend Grafana containing the username.
+    - **RequestHeader set X-WEBAUTH-USER “%{PROXY_USER}e”**: With the authenticated username now stored in the PROXY_USER variable, we create a new HTTP request header that will be sent to our backend Mosaicoo containing the username.

 - The **RequestHeader unset Authorization** removes the Authorization header from the HTTP request before it is forwarded to Grafana.
-This ensures that Grafana does not try to authenticate the user using these credentials (BasicAuth is a supported authentication handler in Grafana).
+This ensures that Mosaicoo does not try to authenticate the user using these credentials (BasicAuth is a supported authentication handler in Grafana).

-- The last 3 lines are then just standard reverse proxy configuration to direct all authenticated requests to our Grafana server running on port 3000.
+- The last 3 lines are then just standard reverse proxy configuration to direct all authenticated requests to our Mosaicoo server running on port 3000.

 ## Full walkthrough using Docker.

-For this example, we use the official Grafana Docker image available at [Docker Hub](https://hub.docker.com/r/grafana/grafana/).
+For this example, we use the official Mosaicoo Docker image available at [Docker Hub](https://hub.docker.com/r/grafana/grafana/).

 - Create a file `grafana.ini` with the following contents